 Our laboratory studies the cell and molecular biology of vesicular transport and mechanisms of innate immunity unique to the polarized epithelial cells that line mucosal surfaces.
 These projects relate to how barrier epithelial cells interact with the luminal and sub-epithelial microenvironment, and to the biology of bacterial pathogenesis and mucosal host defense.

-In the cholera toxin project, we study how cholera toxin produced by V. cholerae breeches the intestinal epithelial barrier and enters host epithelial cells to cause disease.
-We have discovered how the enteric bacterial toxin, cholera toxin (CT), breeches the intestinal epithelial barrier and enters host epithelial cells to cause disease.
+In one project, we have discovered how the enteric bacterial toxin, cholera toxin (CT), breeches the intestinal epithelial barrier and enters host epithelial cells to cause disease.
 CT and the other AB5-subunit toxins hijack membrane lipids and the cellular and molecular mechanisms of retrograde membrane transport to move from the plasma membrane into the endoplasmic reticulum (ER) of affected cells.
 Once in the ER, a portion of the toxin, the A1-chain, co-opts components of ERAD (ER-associated degradation) to retro-translocate to the cytosol where it acts enzymatically to cause disease.
 Recent studies show that the structure of the ceramide (lipid) domain of the GM1 slycophingolipid receptor plays a decisive role in the trafficking of the toxins backwards in the secretory pathway.
 Structure-function analysis have elucidated native and non-native ceramide domains that may have clinical applications.

 My work in each of these areas has led to 15 patent awards.
 The FcRn research program led to the founding of a Biotech company that was acquired by Biogen Idec and two novel biologics now FDA approved: Alprolix and Eloctate for treatment of hemophilia A and B.